bhaskarblur/Sync-RealtimeContentCollaboration/README.md

 #### Note: In order to setup the environment and work on the app locally, you've to add the firebase db url, Open AI Api & other credentials in values/string files, i know it's not a good approach to save keys this way, but it is what it is :))

+## Features:
+1. Realtime content collaboration and editing with multiple people.
+3. Users can see each other's cursor/location on document.
+4. Users can do collaborative AI Prompting and add the AI Content into the document.
+5. Share document & Deep Linking enabled to open document via it's link
+6. Multi Text Styling i.e different text styles like Text Size, Weight, Color, Background etc. (Coming soon)
+7. Drop comments in the document.
+(Coming soon)
+8. 2.
+Multiple document support & Explore section to see public document.
+(Coming soon)

 ## Submit a change or new feature
 If you wish to contribute and want to submit feature/improvement ideas before/after implementing them, you can make an issue for them in this repository or DM me directly on Linkedin(find it from my profile) so that we can have a chat over it.